dvdblk/inscriber/README.md

 Online on-device handwritten shape recognition.

-The app performs shape recognition during and based on the *current* stroke.
-Whenever the model detects a known shape a preview of it is shown to the user (just like the official Notes app).
+The app performs shape recognition based on the *current* stroke in progress.
+Whenever the model detects a known shape a preview of it is shown to the user (mimics the official Notes app).

 ## Features
 * Recognize primitive shapes (such as 🔺, 🟥, 🔴, ...)